 Bhangarh was established in 1573 (Vikram Samvat calendar year 1631) and at its peak had a population of just over 10,000 inhabitants.
 But starting with the death of the ruler in 1630 (VS 1688), population began to decline and things just continued downhill from there.
 The last known inhabitants left in 1783 (VS 1840) supposedly vacated overnight.

-The first legend states that the town of Bhangarh was cursed by the Guru Balu Nath, who only sanctioned its establishment under one condition: “The moment the shadows of your palaces touch me, the city shall be no more!”
+The first states that the town of Bhangarh was cursed by the Guru Balu Nath, who only sanctioned its establishment under one condition: “The moment the shadows of your palaces touch me, the city shall be no more!”
 Years down the line, when a descendant raised the palace to a height that cast a shadow on Balu Nath’s forbidden retreat, he cursed the town as prophesied.
 As a matter-of-fact, Balu Nath is said to lie buried there to this day, ensuring that the curse is never lifted.

-The second story involves a former princess of Bhangarh, Princess Ratnavati, who was said to be the shining jewel of all Rajasthan.
+The second legend involves a former princess of Bhangarh, Princess Ratnavati, who was said to be the shining jewel of all Rajasthan.
 At that time lived a magician well versed in the occult named Singhia, who was in love with the princess but knew that it could never be as she was above his class.
 Then one day when Singhia saw the princess in the market, he had an idea.
 Using his black magic skills, he cursed the oil that Princess Ratnavati was purchasing so that upon touching it to her skin she would surrender herself and run to him.
 The princess, however, seeing that Singhia was enchanting the oil, foiled his plan by pouring it on the ground.
 As the oil struck the ground it turned into a giant boulder which crushed Singhia.
 Dying, the magician cursed the palace with the death of all who dwelt in it.

 According to the curse, whichever you may believe, it was also said that if Bhangarh was ever rediscovered, the township itself would not be found, only the temples would show up.
 True to the story, only the temples of the lost town of Bhangarh dot the landscape and even far up on the mountains only shrines can be seen.